prajnanBhuyan/GeekTrust/Set5/README.md

 ## Assumptions:

-1. Limited to the number of times the ballot process is repeated so that it does not go on forever in the practically impossible, but statistically possible, scenario.
+1. Limited to the number of times the ballot process is repeated so that it does not go on forever in a practically impossible, but statistically possible, scenario.

 2. A competing kingdom WILL compose a message for another competing kingdom and can possibly be one of the 6 that the high priest decides to send out as understood by point 2 of **Rules to decide allegiance by a kingdom**:
     *If the receiving kingdom is competing to be the ruler, they will not give their allegiance even if the message they received is correct.*